-- Any UK employee, consultant or agency worker is entitled to make and receive a photocopy - Any UK employee, consultant or agency worker is entitled to make and receive a scan or digital copy provided these copies are sent and accessed via email or your company's network - Any overseas employee is entitled to receive a scan or digital copy provided these copies are created in the UK and are sent and accessed via email or your company's network.
-Copies made available to overseas employees in this way may not be printed, saved to file or further distributed, unless your company holds a CLA Multinational Licence - Copying may be subcontracted to third parties in the UK or overseas - Copies may be sent to external organisations in the UK for the purposes of regulatory or patent submission
+- Any UK employee, consultant or agency worker is entitled to make and receive a photocopy - Any UK employee, consultant or agency worker is entitled to make and receive a scan or digital copy provided these copies are sent and accessed via email or your organisation's network - Any overseas employee is entitled to receive a scan or digital copy provided these copies are created in the UK and are sent and accessed via email or your organisation's network.
+Copies made available to overseas employees in this way may not be printed, saved to file or further distributed, unless your organisation holds a CLA Multinational Licence - Copying may be subcontracted to third parties in the UK or overseas - Copies may be sent to external organisations in the UK for the purposes of regulatory or patent submission - The term 'consultant' also includes those members of a Designated Committee (not otherwise being an Authorised Person) when acting in connection with the activities of the Designated Committee and Local Authority Councillors.